-Before you spend more on ads, fix the page
+Before you spend more on ads, fix the lead path

-Paid traffic amplifies the page it lands on.
-If the page has trust, clarity, or form friction, every ad dollar is leaking.
+Paid traffic amplifies the lead path it lands on.
+If the path has trust, clarity, or form friction, every ad dollar is leaking.

 You are about to spend $500, $1,000, or $5,000 on ads.
 Google, Facebook, Yelp, or a local directory.
 The logic is simple: more people see your business, more people call.
 But there is a hidden risk.
 Ads do not create demand.
 They amplify the page they send people to.